NTU-Mecatron/brittle-stars-unitysim/docs/installation.md

 2. Edit -> Preferences -> External Tools.
 Set the External Script Editor to the desired editor.

 ## Running the project
-- Click the play button at the top of the unity scene.
+- Click on the play (**▷**) button located at the top middle section of the editor to run your simulation.
 - Open **Edit -> Project Settings -> Perception**, this will bring up the **_Perception Settings_** pane.
 Click _**Show Folder**_ to show where the data is stored.
 - To generate dataset accepted for YOLO training, run the command below to change each solo folder to coco dataset.
 ```bash